cbrun/cbrun.github.io/_posts/2016-01-25-news-on-the-aql-front.md

 ## 1<->1 mapping with Java classes

-With AQL you are not limited to "returning the standard types the language no about".
+With AQL you are not limited to "returning the standard types the language know about".
 This is especially useful when you want to return something which has a bit more structure than a primitive type.
 Let's say you want to do a bit of statistic on your model.
 You can write a service like this, here making use of the Apache Common Math library :

 {% highlight java%}